SalonenTeemu/e2ee-real-time-chat-app/README.md

 # real-time-chat-app

-This is a real-time end-to-end encrypted chat application built with a Node.js + Express.js backend and a React + TailwindCSS frontend.
+This is a real-time end-to-end encrypted chat application built with a Node.js + Express.js + Socket.io backend and a React + Socket.io client + TailwindCSS frontend.

 The project is created for the COMP.SEC.300 Secure programming course exercise work.